sdeiturralde/sdeiturralde/README.md

 **English**
 # Hello, I am Sebastián de Iturralde 👋
 ## Data Analyst Junior
-> Python, Jupyter
+> Python, Jupyter, Power Bi

 ### About me:
-Passionate about the world of data and analytics, with a solid academic background in Master D, I'm excited to start my career as data analyst and being able to apply my skills and my ability to solve problems creativily.
-Although I have no prior work experience in the field, I'm eager to learn and grow professionally in a challenging and dynamic enviroment.
+Passionate about the world of data and analytics, with a solid academic background in collection, analysis and interpretation of large volumes of data.
+With advanced knowledge of Python and data visualization tools such as Matploblib and Seaborn.
+Ability to prepare detailed reports that support strategic decision making.
+Able to work in multicultural teams and goal-oriented.
+I seek to grow professionally in a challenging and dynamic environment.

 Currently studying cybersecurity.
 <!--